 Thank you for writing this most important book, next to the Bible.
 I will order a copy so I can highlight the places that I need to work on.
 I am praying for you and thanking God for you and your ministry.
 Thank you, Mary R. from USA

-You can order this must have book anywhere books are sold
+You can purchase this book anywhere books are sold

 Reviewer: Bonita Casey